GersomCostas/Mack_western-component-grid/README.md

 # Mack_western-component-grid
-Creating a grid in mackerel westernspawning area for MEGS egg surveys
+Creating a grid in NEA mackerel western spawning area for MEGS egg surveys